ucdavis-bioinformatics-training/2021-March-Introduction-to-the-Command-Line-for-Bioinformatics/cli/command-line-intro2.md

      # counts the number of lines in file and stores result in the LINES variable
     LINES=`cat PhiX/Illumina/RTA/Sequence/Bowtie2Index/genome.1.bt2 | wc -l`
     echo $LINES

+## Symbolic Links

+Since copying or even moving large files (like sequence data) around your filesystem may be impractical, we can use links to reference 'distant' files without duplicating the data in the files.
+Symbolic links are disposable pointers that refer to other files, but behave like the referenced files in commands.
+I.e., they are essentially 'Shortcuts' (to use a Windows term) to a file or directory.

+The 'ln' command creates a link. **You should, by default, always create a symbolic link using the -s option.**

+    ln -s PhiX/Illumina/RTA/Sequence/WholeGenomeFasta/genome.fa .
+    ls -ltrhaF  # notice the symbolic link pointing at its target grep -c ">" genome.fa

+## STDOUT & STDERR

+Programs can write to two separate output streams, 'standard out' (STDOUT), and 'standard error' (STDERR).
+The former is generally for direct output of a program, while the latter is supposed to be used for reporting problems.
+I've seen some bioinformatics tools use STDERR to report summary statistics about the output, but this is probably bad practice.
+Default behavior in a lot of cases is to dump both STDOUT and STDERR to the screen, unless you specify otherwise.
+In order to nail down what goes where, and record it for posterity:

+    wc -c genome.fa 1> chars.txt 2> any.err

+the 1st output, STDOUT, goes to 'chars.txt'
+the 2nd output, STDERR, goes to 'any.err'

+    cat chars.txt

+Contains the character count of the file genome.fa

+    cat any.err

+Empty since no errors occured.

+Saving STDOUT is pretty routine (you want your results, yes?), but remember that explicitly saving STDERR is important on a remote server, since you may not directly see the 'screen' when you're running jobs.

 ## Quiz 4